SkyMed

-SkyMed is a Canadian medical drama television series, which premiered on July 10, 2022, on CBC Television.
+SkyMed is a Canadian medical drama television series, which premiered on July 10, 2022, on CBC, and July 22, 2022, on Paramount+.
 The series centres on the nurses and pilots working for an air ambulance service in remote northern Manitoba.
 The series has been renewed for a second season, which premiered in October 2023.
 In March 2024, the series was renewed for a third season.
-In June 2025, the series was renewed for a fourth season only on Paramount+.
+In June 2025, the series was renewed for a fourth season, which premiered on May 21, 2026, only on Paramount+.